rraval/public-api-client-examples/php/README.md

 The private key is the secret file generated alongside the CSR and the one that should never leave your possession.

+### Uncaught Exception: error=..., details=...

+This is thrown by the `checkStatus` function and indicates that one of the GRPC calls failed.
+The `details` message tends to have a reasonable message and the stack trace should tell you which function failed.

+Contact the Encircle team with the error message and we'll help!